Derek Denton: Australian and International Recognition of the Investigation

 Following election to the Royal Swedish Academy of Science in 1974, Denton received the Pavlovian Award of the Pavlovian Society of North America for achievement toward understanding of factors in normal and abnormal behaviour (1975), and together with colleagues at the Howard Florey, the Biennial Prize of the International Society of Cardiology in 1976.
 In 1979 he was elected Fellow of the Australian Academy of Science, and also the Royal Australian College of Physicians.
 In 1982 awarded the P K Anokhin Medal by the Rector of the Schenov First Moscow Medical Institute “for contribution to world physiology”.
 In 1986 elected as Honorary Foreign Member of the American Academy of Arts and Sciences.
 In 1987 elected Honorary Member, American Physiological Society, one of 50 so elected in the Society’s century of function.
 In 1988, elected Honorary Fellow, Royal College of Physicians (London).
 In 1995, elected Foreign Associate National Academy of Sciences USA.
-In 1999 elected Fellow of the Royal Society (London), and in 2000 elected Foreign Associate, Academie des Sciences, Institut de France.
+In 1999 elected Fellow of the Royal Society (London), and in 2000 elected Foreign Associate, Académie des Sciences, Institut de France.
 In 2001 he received the Life Time Achievement Award of the International Commission on Food and Fluid Intake of the International Union of Physiological Sciences.
 In 2005 and 2006, he received a Companion of the Order of Australia, and Doctor of Law (Honoris Causa) University of Melbourne, and in 2014 the World Hypertension League Award for Excellence in Dietary Salt Reduction.

 At election to the Academy of Science of the Institute of France, the same attribution of world leadership, that the Academy of Science of the US made was reiterated and the Danish group, Paul Astrup, Peter Bie and Hans Enzell in their book “Salt and Water in Culture and Medicine” (1993) stated “Australian Derek Ashworth Denton has contributed more than anyone in explaining the adrenal production of hormones and their importance in the regulation of salt metabolism”.

-Denton synthesised a sweep of this work in his book “The Hunger for Salt: An Anthropological, Physiological and Medical Analysis” (Springer Verlag 1982) which was reviewed by Lewis Thomas, President of the Sloan Kettering Institute, nominated by Time to be ….…..”the best essayist on science now working anywhere in the world.”
-Thomas wrote ……..”few researchers have the intellectual flexibility or the sheer courage to take on a really big subject and cover the whole.
-Derek Denton has done this in “Hunger for Salt”, and the result is something astonishing among contemporary scientific letters – a single author book that covers everything – This grand book”, and by Harold Schmeck, lead Science Writer of the New York Times, as …………….”may be the most comprehensive treatment of the subject ever completed”, Dr. John Pappenheimer, the Emeritus Professor of Physiology at Harvard, characterized it as …….”the best example of integrative physiology to come of the second half of the 20th century”.
+Denton synthesised a sweep of this work in his book “The Hunger for Salt: An Anthropological, Physiological and Medical Analysis” (Springer Verlag 1982) which was reviewed by Lewis Thomas, President of the Sloan Kettering Institute, nominated by Time to be .........”the best essayist on science now working anywhere in the world.”
+Thomas wrote ........”few researchers have the intellectual flexibility or the sheer courage to take on a really big subject and cover the whole.
+Derek Denton has done this in “Hunger for Salt”, and the result is something astonishing among contemporary scientific letters – a single author book that covers everything – This grand book”, and by Harold Schmeck, lead Science Writer of the New York Times, as ................”may be the most comprehensive treatment of the subject ever completed”, Dr. John Pappenheimer, the Emeritus Professor of Physiology at Harvard, characterized it as .......”the best example of integrative physiology to come of the second half of the 20th century”.